-First and foremost, remember I am not a financial advisor and all meaningful financial decisions you make should be through your own due diligence and discussions with qualified financial advisors.
+First and foremost, remember I am not a financial adviser and all meaningful financial decisions you make should be through your own due diligence and discussions with qualified financial advisers.
 That being said, what I aim to do in this article is expand on these concepts in order to help you compare the financial products best suited to your life.
 I’m going to be exploring:

 - What is a digital bank and why should I consider one?